kevin49999/Dailies/README.md

 # TODOs

-Daily TODOs with lists for each day of the week (and custom made lists, recurring TODOs, show/hide completed).
-If you are filling up legal pads or notebooks everyday writing and crossing over and over this App is for you.
+Daily TODOs with lists for each day of the week (and custom lists, recurring TODOs, show/hide completed).
+If you are filling up legal pads or notebooks everyday, writing and crossing out over and over, this App is for you.

 No user accounts, no data collection.